 Water-resistance is an indicator of how well the watch is sealed against water penetration.
 It usually goes with the static test pressure results.
 These tests show how well new watches handle the leakage.
 The test pressure is usually indicated in units as a bar, atmospheres, meters, or feet.
 As a matter of fact, we prefer to use the atmosphere indication for our watches.

 At Nordgreen, all our water resistant watches are perfect for everyday use.
-At these levels, even washing your hands, taking a shower, or jogging in the rain is safe.
+At these levels, even washing your hands, or jogging in the rain is safe.
 Our Native, Infinity, and Philosopher watches have a 3 ATM level of water resistance.
 That usually means they are resistant against rain and occasional splashes.
 However, our flagship, the Pioneer, has a 5 ATM level.
 That little fact makes our Pioneer watch suitable to wear even when you swim or catch fish.
 Although, we can’t recommend diving or snorkeling.